from a handpicked tutor in LIVE 1-to-1 classes

-Pythagorean triples are the three positive integers that completely satisfy the Pythagorean theorem.
+Pythagorean triples are any three positive integers that completely satisfy the Pythagorean theorem.
 The theorem states that in any right triangle, the square of the hypotenuse is equal to the sum of the squares of the other two legs of the right triangle.
 These three sides of the right triangle form the Pythagorean triples.
-Let us learn to generate a few Pythagorean triples quickly.
+Let us learn how to generate a few Pythagorean triples in this article.

 |2.||Examples of Pythagorean Triples|